OwenMichuda/Road-Network-Analysis/DEVELOPMENT.md

 ### 12/7
 - Met with team.
 - Makefile created.
-- Preliminary test suites created.
+- Preliminary test cases created.
 - Vertex file created.
+### 12/9
+- Started work on BFS and A* methods.
+- Continued work on test cases